UWC Procedures

 No sooner than 15 days after the parties receive the investigation report

-The Secretary sends the hearing
+The Director sends the hearing panel’s report to the parties

-Within 14 days after the hearing
+Within 21 days after the hearing

 Appeal by either party